valery1707/hugo/content/blog/2013-09-12-managing-gemsets-in-rbenv.markdown

 title: "Managing Gemsets in Rbenv"
 date: 2013-09-12
 comments: true
+categories:
+- code
+- development
+- ruby
+- rbenv
+- bundler
-categories: code ruby rbenv bundler
+categories:
+- development
+- code
+- ruby
+- rbenv
+- bundler
 ---
 When I was setting up my new laptop today, I decided to use Rbenv [^1] to manage my Ruby versions.
 I have typically used RVM [^2] and had never used Rbenv.
 Rbenv is a Ruby version manager written by [Sam Stephenson](https://github.com/sstephenson/) and deliberately tries to do less and do it well.
 Instead of overriding Bash commands like RVM does, Rbenv chooses to use wrappers or **shims** around Ruby binaries to choose the Ruby executable to run.